 - crispy tofu

 The ingredients for this recipe are simple and easy to find at the local shops.
-They are set out in the photo below so you can see exactly what you need:
+Scroll to the printable recipe card for exact measurments and detailed instructions.

 - noodles (instant, ramen, 2 minute)

 - scallions (also known as shallots or green onions)